cleclair71/module-one-challenge-Cassie/README.md

 * **strong:** I added strong to add keywords into my text for SEO
 * **comments:** I added comments in both my CSS sheet and HTML file to help navigate the features I was changing and organize the changes I made
 * **hover:** I used the pseudo-class hover to make the navigation links in the header more interactive
+* **section:** I replaced certain div placements with section for accessibility
+* **aside:** I replaced the div tags on the right section for accessibility, allowing the browser to know what the main content is

 ## Installation